Antori91/Home_Automation/README.md

      - Hardware:
          - "Dummy"
          - "MQTT Client Gateway with LAN interface" hardware with Remote address=localhost, port=1883 and Publish Topic=out
-     - Camera: add all my cameras
+     - Cameras: add all cameras
      - Devices:
          - "Security Panel"
          - Two protected "Light/Switch Switch" for Alarm status (Motion Sensor subtype) and Home Intrusion Alert (On/Off subtype).
-Define On/Off actions and Notification to send email/sms (arm/disarm confirmation messages and intrusion alert message)
+Define On/Off actions and Notification to send email/sms (arm/disarm confirmation messages and intrusion alert message).
+To send SMS, I use Web REST API of the french FREE Telco operator
          - "Light/Switch Switch" for each (PTZ or non PTZ) camera and one additional "Light/Switch Selector Switch" for each PTZ camera.
 For each Light/Switch Switch camera, define On/Off actions to activate/disactivate motionEye motion detection for this camera.
 For "Light/Switch Selector Switch", define the levels according to the PTZ Camera setpoint commands
          - "Temp + Humidity" for each Temperature sensor and one for Degrees.Days
          - one "Light/Switch Switch" for Electricity tariff
          - "P1 Smart Meter" for each heater and one for overall heating index meter
          - One "Light/Switch Selector switches" for Heating main breaker.
 Define the levels OFF/HORSGEL/ECO/CONFORT
          - Two "Light/Switch Selector switches" for Heating Schedule/Start and Heating Schedule/Stop.
-Define the levels according to my heating zones
+Define the levels according to the heating zones
          - one "General	Text" to display the heating zones status
          - one "Thermostat SetPoint"
          - "Light/Switch Switch" for each lighting zone
-         - Three "Light/Switch Switch/Smoke Detector" for Failure status regarding Temperature sensors, Lighting server and alarm server.
+         - Three "Light/Switch Switch/Smoke Detector" for Failure status regarding Temperature sensors, Lighting server and Alarm server.
 Define On action and Notification to send email/sms if failure
      - User variables:
          - Idx=1, "String" and named "HeatersActive" for Heaters status.
 Initial value: {"command" : "activateheaters", "28" : "On", "29" : "On", .... , "34" : "On"} where 28, 29 ....
 34 are Heater IDX number
          - "Integer" and named "TWILIGHTimer0" for Lighting timer.
 Initial value: 0